 Official: Cruise ship could house 1,000 Oakland homeless

 OAKLAND, Calif.
-(AP) — The president of the Oakland City Council is proposing bringing a cruise ship to the city's port to house up to 1,000 homeless people.
+(AP) — The president of the Oakland City Council in the San Francisco Bay Area is proposing bringing a cruise ship to the city's port to house up to 1,000 homeless people.

 Rebecca Kaplan told a city council meeting Tuesday she has been contacted by cruise ship companies about providing a ship for emergency housing, the San Francisco Chronicle reported.

 She said she plans to bring a proposal to the council in January that will be at “no or low” cost to the city because residents of the cruise ship would pay for rooms based on their income.
-The city would not be buying the cruise ship.
+The city would not buy the cruise ship.

 Homelessness has spiked in Oakland in the past two years with an increase in the number of unsheltered people from 1,902 to 3,210 people.